Senators block new virus aid, Pelosi decries ‘stunt’

 The future of the legislation is likely to be largely determined by a small, familiar group of senior Washington hands, including Pelosi, McConnell and Mnuchin, along with Senate Minority Leader Chuck Schumer.

-Vice President Mike Pence is convening another day of conference calls with lawmakers and the coronavirus task force, talking separately with Senate Republicans and Democrats, on the crisis and federal response.
+Vice President Mike Pence convened another day of conference calls with lawmakers and the coronavirus task force, talking separately with Senate Republicans and Democrats, on the crisis and federal response.

 The Senate convened for the brief pro-forma session with just four senators present — none in masks — to consider the dueling proposals.